AlwahaL/ali-gunshop/README.md

-All settings are in config.lua
+All settings are in config.lua <br>
 Enjoy 💋